theCygnus/progini/presentation/intro.rst

 Important things first
 ----------------------

-* Schnitzel will arive at about 8:00 PM.
+* Schnitzel will be ready right after the presentation.
-* Drinks and snacks in the kitchen.
+* Drinks and snacks are in the kitchen.

 We also have vegetarians covered. ;)